 The themes in the tables below represent topics that came up most frequently in conversations throughout the Venice Planning Working Sessions held on October 22-23, and November 22.
 Comments were captured via email, rsvp sign up, comment cards and in working sessions.
-They are organized by mixed use corridor table and re:code metric themes.
+They are organized by the following mixed use corridor tables: Lincoln Blvd., Rose Ave., and Ocean Front Walk and re:code metric themes.

-October and November 2019 - Venice Planning Working Sessions: Mixed Use Corridors Corridor Table: Lincoln Blvd.
+October and November 2019 - Venice Planning Working Sessions Mixed Use Corridor: Lincoln Blvd.

 Form Themes Form (Setbacks + Step-backs): 0' Setbacks on front, back, side Form (Height): 20+ stories, 200' height Form (transition buffers): (1) Landscaped setbacks to soften transition and provide privacy to residents; (2) Green elements to building design (solar, green walls); (3) Preserve existing environment, developer works around mature trees; (4) Step back architecture after 2nd floor.
 Form (height): Max height is 34' (3 stories is ok, though it is mostly 2 stories now).
 Boys & Girls club is current highest building on the corridor.
 If community benefits are given: 4 stories for affordable housing, 5 stories for 100% affordable housing.
 Form (articulation): Articulation makes a difference with taller buildings.
 Want a balanced blvd, one side should not take all the development.
 Form (height): 20' sidewalk at the ground floor and landscaping.
 After 2 stories, step back 5' - or if there is a lot if upper floor transparency, does it really seem that monolithic General comment from OFW corridor table: 10 stories on Lincoln is ok, that is where the density should go.
+Form: Higher buildings on corner lots where transition areas can be used for public and the buildings can be used as landmarks, those that have community benefits.
+2-4 stories on narrow parcels.
+Form: Improve pedestrian experience: appropriate setbacks for pedestrians to walk safely and implement eye-